Prathik95/Prathik95.github.io/index.md

 ## B. Episode Rollout

-To make sure that we are learning object representations properly, we constructed episode rollout plots for RNEM and ROORL architecture.
+To make sure that our model is learning object representations properly, we constructed episode rollout plots for ROORL and compared it to RNEM.
+The plot depicts (starting from the bottom) is the actual input to the network, k consecutive rows of cluster means for k objects, color coded $$\gamma$$ values for each time-step, next-frame prediction by the nextwork and finally the ground-truth next frame.

 <p align="center">
        <em> RNEM rollout for one episode </em>